-.1 The TSF shall implement [selection: TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346)] and reject all other TLS and SSL versions.
+FCS_TLSS_EXT.1.1 The TSF shall implement [selection: TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346)] and reject all other TLS and SSL versions.
 The TLS implementation will support the following ciphersuites:

 [selection:

-TLS_RSA_WITH_AES_128_CBC_SHA as defined in RFC 3268

-TLS_RSA_WITH_AES_256_CBC_SHA as defined in RFC 3268

-TLS_DHE_RSA_WITH_AES_128_CBC_SHA as defined in RFC 3268

-TLS_DHE_RSA_WITH_AES_256_CBC_SHA as defined in RFC 3268

-TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA as defined in RFC 4492

-TLS_RSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5246

-TLS_RSA_WITH_AES_256_CBC_ SHA256 as defined in RFC 5246

-TLS_DHE_RSA_WITH_AES_128_CBC_ SHA256 as defined in RFC 5246

-TLS_DHE_RSA_WITH_AES_256_CBC_ SHA256 as defined in RFC 5246

-TLS_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5288

-TLS_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5288

-TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5288

-TLS_DHE_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5288

-TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384 as defined in RFC 5289

-].
+select supported ciphersuites from List 1] and no other ciphersuites.

-The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
-The ST author should select the ciphersuites that are supported.
+The ciphersuites to be tested in the evaluated configuration are limited by this requirement and must be selected from the ciphersuites defined in List 1.
+The ST author should select the optional ciphersuites that are supported.
 Even though RFC 5246 mandates implementation of specific ciphers, there is no requirement to implement TLS_RSA_WITH_AES_128_CBC_SHA in order to claim conformance to this cPP.

 These requirements will be revisited as new TLS versions are standardized by the IETF.